 The Northeast US has several states that do not allow self-ordering, including New York.
 See my NOTE below.

-Another HealthCheckUSA test I urge my male clients and post-menopausal women to get annually is the one in this article.
-This Iron Panel ($60) tests Ferritin, Iron Saturation and Iron Binding.
+The particular tests I urge my male clients and post-menopausal women to get annually is the one in this article.
+The Iron Panel tests Ferritin, Iron Saturation and Iron Binding.
 Please read my article and check for iron overload.
 Accumulating Iron is common as we age but resolved by donating blood annually.
 Excess Iron can cause joint pain, cardiac symptoms, blood sugar and liver issues.
 Plus falling hair, weight gain and many other things…

 More Labs to Order Your Own Blood Tests